ChrisPHL/mok-project-onscreen-keyboard/README.md

 The keyboard will first search for the given language file in `./languages/` and if not found, will pull from the CDN if you set ```loadExternalKeyboardFiles = true```.

 ## Installation / Running
-Just copy the files of thsi project to your appliance.
+Just copy the files of this project to your appliance.

 ## Options